tianyic/only_train_once_personal_footprint/README.md

-# Only Train Once: A One-Shot Neural Network Training And Pruning Framework
+# Only Train Once (OTO): A One-Shot Neural Network Training And Pruning Framework

 ## Note: OTO v1 will be deprecated soon.
 A brand new OTO v2 will be released.